 Get info, and feel at home abroad!

-In the event of an emergency, you will need to know some useful information about your new home such as where your country’s embassy is, where your nearest airport is located, and how to contact police or ambulance services.
-We provide all this practical information and more in this section.
+When you’re settling into Norway, it’s helpful to know some useful information about your new home such as where your country’s embassy is, where your nearest airport is located, and how to contact police or ambulance services.
+You’ll find all this information and more in this section.

 The following numbers are accessible via landline or mobile phone and can be reached free of charge: